Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 ### Overvoltage Events

-The solar panel ```Overvoltage event id 3401``` are unusual, but appear to always occur during the day, suggesting the solar panels are generating too much electricity.
+The solar panel ```Overvoltage event id 3401``` are unusual, but appear to always occur during the day, suggesting the solar panels are generating too much electricity, but unusually is the first entry at 9am on a Feb of all days!!!

+The sun can not be bright enough in the UK to generate an over voltage event at 9am on a Feb Morning.
+So something else must be generating these events...

 ```
 10th Feb  2020 09:06:17
 11th July 2022 13:59:13
 13th July 2022 14:39:07
 15th July 2026 13:52:47